Kentucky Horse Country

 The Bluegrass State is also home to two of the most famous horse racing tracks in the world – Churchill Downs and Keeneland Race Course.
 During April, May, June, September, October and November, watch live horse racing and place your bets!
 Keep in mind that the Kentucky Derby takes place the first weekend in May each year.
 The Kentucky Derby Museum is open year-round to explore the legacy of the “Greatest Two Minutes in Sports” and take historic walking tours of Churchill Downs.

-Mint Julep offers horse farm tours and other horse-related experiences on custom tours year-round.
-Public ticketed bus tours are currently only available the Wednesday, Thursday, Friday and Sunday of Derby Week; select Sundays April through October on Best of Kentucky public tours; and the Thursday and Sunday of Breeders’ Cup Week.
+Mint Julep offers public horse farm tours and other horse-related experiences on custom tours year-round.
+Public ticketed bus tours will be available the Wednesday, Thursday, Friday and Sunday of Derby Week Tours.

 Choose Your Tour Type